 Or was it something even more sinister...?

-This web page avoids the issues, avoids the "family secrets" that we were forced to keep for the sake of our Mother and my brothers.
+This web page avoids the issues, avoids the "family secrets" that we were forced to keep for the sake of our Mother.

 My family is all gone now so I have no reason to keep quiet.

 "When you leave a man with nothing...he has nothing left to lose"...)

 Mother Phyllis Jean told all of her Sons that it was "better to build bridges rather than burn bridges", but my oldest half-brother was too busy selling drugs to High School and Junior High School students to listen to any of her words of wisdom!

 I tried my best to be nice to brother K1- but the best of an idiot will never satisfy the demands of a prescription drug abusing brainiac in a position of power!